Marist University: Expansion (1979)

-In 1998, across neighboring Route 9, the Lower West Cedar townhouses were built and the former Poughkeepsie Steel Plant was purchased to temporarily house the library while the original Fontaine Hall was razed and a new library constructed in its place.
+In 1998, across neighboring U.S. Route 9, the Lower West Cedar townhouses were built and the former Poughkeepsie Steel Plant was purchased to temporarily house the library while the original Fontaine Hall was razed and a new library constructed in its place.
 The Poughkeepsie Steel Plant is now the home of the fine arts program and includes a 3200 sqft art gallery.
 The Art Gallery retains the industrial look of the former steel plant with concrete floors and exposed 15-foot ceilings.

 Completed in 1999 and built out of fieldstone with a concentrated focus on technology, the 83000 sqft James A. Cannavino Library is considered to be the jewel and the heart of the main campus.
 Architecturally, the library unifies the college's historic district of Greystone, St. Peter's, and the Kieran Gatehouse, three 1860s-era buildings that are listed on the New York State and National Register of Historic Places, which are also made of fieldstone.
 The library is named for James A. Cannavino, a long-time member of the Marist Board of Trustees.

 A new Fontaine Hall was completed on the north end of campus in 2000 to replace the original building that was razed in 1998.
 The building holds four classrooms, a multimedia "black box" theatre and two conference rooms, including the striking Henry Hudson Room – a large conference space with skylights and a beautiful view of the Hudson.
 It also holds The School of Liberal Arts offices and faculty, the Office of College Advancement, which includes the offices of Public Affairs and Alumni Affairs.

 With student enrollment increasing and a lack of housing for upperclassmen, the school purchased additional land across Route 9 for expansion.
 Upper West Cedar, built in 2000, was constructed in a similar style to the Lower West Cedar Townhouses.
 The Upper Fulton Townhouses followed in 2004 and then the Lower Fulton Townhouses in 2008.
 These housing areas are connected by a central walkway that leads to the main campus.
 Also, the Upper Fulton Townhouses were featured on Good Morning America in 2007 for a report on how some colleges and universities were building nicer dormitories to attract more students.

 The housing expansion was a sore point with the Poughkeepsie residents, who blamed the college for excessive traffic on the Route 9 corridor.
-The New York State Department of Transportation and Marist College both blame massively increasing population in the Mid-Hudson Valley, a result of the migration of the residents of nearby New York City starting in late 2001.
+The New York State Department of Transportation and Marist University both blame massively increasing population in the Mid-Hudson Valley, a result of the migration of the residents of nearby New York City starting in late 2001.
 In May 2007, Marist was granted a variance allowing them to build despite a moratorium on new construction in the area.